 Installation of valves, instrumentation, cabling and controls to support the process;

-Installation of a new, containerized motor control centre (“MCC”) and new PLC programming;
+Installation of a new, containerized motor control center (“MCC”) and new PLC programming;

 Installation of a new paste pump to distribute the paste to the underground mine.